PacktPublishing/Getting-Started-with-Taipy/chapter_15/README.md

 In this chapter, we discover how to use Taipy Designer.

+## Installation

+The installation process is covered in the book, you need to create a new environment and `pip install .` the file sent by Taipy's team.
+This will also install Taipy.
+For this reason, we don't provide a `requirements.txt`.
+The app also uses GeoPandas and Matplotlib, you'll need to install them as well.

 ## Unit converter app

 We start creating a unit converter app, the goal is to discover the basic workflows of Taipy Designer: